 Brethren Disaster Ministries is working with the Haitian church leaders to develop a budget and plan for the joint earthquake relief and recovery response which will involve a multi-year effort which is expected to cost several hundred thousand dollars.

 Immediate needs identified in Saut Mathurine by the church leaders were

 - Medical care

 - Livelihood support

 - Trauma healing and resiliency training

-BDM is also partnering with Church World Service (CWS), which plans to work with partners in Pestel (Grand’Anse department), where they responded to damage from Hurricane Matthew.
-Their response will involve emergency relief, home rebuilding, psychosocial and trauma recovery support, livelihood programs, and water infrastructure repairs.
+BDM is also partnering with Church World Service (CWS), which is working with partners in Pestel (Grand’Anse department), where they responded to damage from Hurricane Matthew.
+An EDF grant of $50,000 supports the CWS response involving emergency relief, home rebuilding, psychosocial and trauma recovery support, livelihood programs, and water infrastructure repairs.